LLNL/sundials/doc/shared/sunmatrix/SUNMatrix_Operations.rst

       retval = SUNMatCopy(A,B);

-.. c:function:: int SUNMatScaleAdd(sunrealtype c, SUNMatrix A, SUNMatrix B)
+.. c:function:: SUNErrCode SUNMatScaleAdd(sunrealtype c, SUNMatrix A, SUNMatrix B)

    Performs the operation *A \gets cA + B*.
 The return value is an integer flag denoting success/failure of the operation: